MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-document-tracking.md

 ## Tracking and revoking documents for users

-When users sign in to the document tracking site, they can track and revoke documents that they have shared by using the RMS sharing application.
+When users sign in to the document tracking site, they can track and revoke documents that they have protected by using the Azure Information Protection client or shared by using the Rights Management sharing application.
 When you sign in as an administrator for Azure Information Protection (global admin), you can click the Admin icon in the top right of the page, which switches to Administrator mode so that you can see the documents that have been shared by users in your organization.

 Actions that you take in Administrator mode are audited and logged in the usage log files, and you must confirm to continue.
 For more information about this logging, see the next section.